MICHELLE: Hey, MJ! What do a plum and an elephant have in common?

 Maybe the expectation that wasn’t met was an idea that somehow this was written for an older audience than it actually was?

 MICHELLE: That may be it.
 I think I was expecting a story about a determined girl who’s serious about her band.
 And that’s not what this is, at all.
 Now, maybe Nino will grow into that kind of girl—Fukuyama does make a point of showing how terrible she is singing with others, and maybe that was laying a foundation for growth—but I kind of doubt it at this point.
 It seems like “music leads to Momo” will always be her true obsession rather than music for its own sake.

-MELINDA: I long for that, I admit, and also perhaps a clearer idea of what any of the music sounds like, besides her childhood obsession with “Twinkle, Twinkle Little Star.”
+MJ: I long for that, I admit, and also perhaps a clearer idea of what any of the music sounds like, besides her childhood obsession with “Twinkle, Twinkle Little Star.”
 In my mind, it’s all kind of “Twinkle, Twinkle” at this point, and that is just not very compelling.

 That said, I’ll definitely read the next installment.